bwann/bbs/wildcat/gateway/README.md

 This process exports pending Internet e-mail and newsgroup posts, runs UUCICO to call a Linux system on the Internet with a modem, uploads outgoing messages, downloads incoming messages, and imports them into the BBS message database.

+A deep dive look into how all of this came about and how UUCP works is on my website at https://binaryfury.wann.net/2023/11/dial-up-uucp-to-get-email-to-a-vintage-dos-bbs/

 Full documentation for wcGate can be found at https://archive.org/details/wcGate, and other vintage information can be found in WCINET11.ZIP.
 MAKEGATE is the main program for configuring wcGate.

 * FXUUCP.CFG - The config file for FX UUCICO.
 Defines who we are (our site uucp name).